 Of course, delays are inevitable.
 However, even if there are delays in the process, an SCM system comes in handy in implementing backup plans so as to quickly close any emerging gap.
 Today, SCM systems are also integrated with smart automation solutions that minimise delays and enhance performance.

 What You Need to Know Before Starting Implementation of SCM

-Determine your business goals (short-term and long-term).
+Determine your business goals (short-term and long-term supply chain implementation plan).
 Having a clear vision for your company helps you to implement the most efficient SCM model that can help you achieve your goals fastest.
 After all, not every supply chain management is the same.
-Even if you will build one from scratch internally by hiring developers, you still need to know what you want in order to define its functionalities.
+Even if you will start supply chain software development from scratch internally by hiring developers, you still need to know what you want in order to define its functionalities.